johansan/obsidian-featured-image/README.md

    - Description: The name of the frontmatter property used to store the featured image path.
    - Usage: Change this if you want to use a different property name in your frontmatter.

-4. **Only Update Existing**
+4. **Only Update if frontmatter property exists**
    - Default: `false`
    - Description: When enabled, the plugin will only update notes that already have a featured image property.
    - Usage: Enable this if you want to manually control which notes have featured images.

-5. **Require Exclamation for YouTube**
+5. **Require Exclamation mark for YouTube thumbnails**
    - Default: `true`
    - Description: When enabled, YouTube links must be prefixed with `!` to be considered for featured images.
-   - Usage: Enable this if you want more control over which YouTube links become featured images.
+   - Usage: Keep this enabled if you want more control over which YouTube links become featured images.

 6. **Download WebP**
    - Default: `true`